by Kyle

 Of course, the teacher is horrified to see how he has unwittingly influenced his student (who probably suffers from sociopathology), and condemns rather condones his actions.

-It's a variation because the film starts at the climax and really is just the fourth act of the story.
-However, it is an example of how a main character can be influenced by an impact character, even though the impact character had no intention of having such an influence.
+It's a variation because the film starts with the murder which is really the crisis in the throughline of the impact character's influence.
+However, it is an example of how a main character can be influenced by an impact character in ways that the impace character did not intend.

 by claudiacv